chimple/palau/README.md

    npm run dev
    ```

-   Visit `http://localhost:5173` to explore the dependency graph, change the active target learning indicator, and log outcomes.
+   Visit `http://localhost:5173` to explore the dependency graph, change the active target learning skill, and log outcomes.
 The recommendation panel and graph will refresh after every outcome you record.

 3. Build packages: